FarshidNooshi/CryptoCurrency_App/README.md

 In addition to the core project requirements, we have considered these optional steps to enhance the application:

-### Horizontal Pod Autoscaling (HPA)
+### Horizontal Pod Autoscaling

-We have implemented HPA to automatically scale the "Peyk" service pods based on resource utilization or custom metrics.
+We have implemented Horizontal Pod Autoscaling to automatically scale the "Peyk" service pods based on resource utilization or custom metrics.

 ### StatefulSet for Database